 - Trouble climbing a steep hill

-- Doesn’t have lights on it for night driving
+- It doesn’t have lights on it for night driving

 - It gets a bit sluggish on low grass

 - Assembly takes approximately an hour

 - Problems with tires wearing out

 I’m sure the MX650 will make your child the envy of the block or the most popular kid in the neighborhood.

-This four-wheel Dirt Quad was built strong and sturdy to conquer the tight trails they’ll be riding on.
+This four-wheel Dirt Quad was built solid and sturdy to conquer the tight trails they’ll be riding on.

 - Assembled Product Dimensions: 43″x 24″x 31.5″